JOSEPHINEGEND/2-Python-Projects-Predicting-Survival-in-the-Titanic-Disaster---Predicting-Spam-Non-Spam-Emails/README.md

-# IP-WEEK-9:  USING KNN & NAIVES-BAYES CLASSIFIESR
+# IP-WEEK-9:  USING KNN & NAIVES-BAYES CLASSIFIERS ##
 # Two Python Projects:
 # 1. Predicting Survival in the Titanic Disaster.
 # 2. Predicting whether an email is spam or ham.